GeneralProducts/day-of-code/_posts/2018-09-18-add-html-page.md

   This article tells you how to create another web page.
 </p>

-Your index page contains links to another page, but those links are currently broken.
+Your index page contains "View all our books ->" links to another page, but those links are currently broken.
 Clicking on them in your browser takes you to an error message:

 ![Screenshot showing a broken link](assets/images/broken-link.png)